Cloudlynx/docs/gettingstarted.rst

 Accessing an Instance over the Cloudlynx Dashboard Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. sidebar:: **Note:**

-**Note:** For Cloudlynx provided Linux images, the first login must be done over SSH, using one of the methods described above.
+   For Cloudlynx provided Linux images, the first login must be done over SSH, using one of the methods described above.
 This is the only way a password can be set or more users added.

+.. sidebar:: **Note:**

-**Note:** For the Cloudlynx dashboard console of Cloudlynx provided Linux images, access is only possible with a user and a password, no SSH keypair can be used.
+   For the Cloudlynx dashboard console of Cloudlynx provided Linux images, access is only possible with a user and a password, no SSH keypair can be used.
 Set a password or create a user over a SSH connection first.

 1. Click on the **Instances** sub-menu item under the **Manage Compute** section on the side bar.
 2. Click on the name of the instance in the list of instances available.